YKW-Modding/yo-docs/modding-guides/playing/fromfa.md

 1. Make sure your 3DS console is modded.
 To do so, go to [this website](https://3ds.hacks.guide).
 2. Insert your 3DS SD Card into your PC.
-3. Go to `luma/titles`.
+3. Go to the `luma` folder and the `titles` folder within it (If any of these folders do not exist, create them).
-4. Go to [3dsdb](http://3dsdb.com) and search the title of your game to find its Title ID.
+4. Go to [3dsdb](http://3dsdb.com) and search the title of your game to find its Title ID for example EUR Psychic Specters the TitleID is `00040000001B2900`.
+> Remember TitleIDs are *reigon dependant* e.g. the European vs American games will have different Title IDs.
-5. In `luma/titles` make a folder and name it the Title ID.
+6. In `luma/titles` (where you should be) make a folder and name it the Title ID i.e. a folder called `00040000001B2900`.
-6. Copy your `romfs` folder and paste it in the folder you just made.
+7. Copy your `romfs` folder and paste it in the folder you just made.
 You can now reinsert your SD card into the console.
-7. Hold SELECT while booting your console.
+8. Hold SELECT while booting your console.
-8. Use the DPad to navigate down to `( ) Enable Game Patching` and press A. It should now be `(x) Enable Game Patching`.
+9. Use the DPad to navigate down to `( ) Enable Game Patching` and press A. It should now be `(x) Enable Game Patching`.
-9. Press START to save and reboot.
+10. Press START to save and reboot.
-10. Launch your mod!
+11. Launch your mod!